AdobeDocs/analytics-platform.en/help/troubleshooting/data-processing-comparisons.md

 # Comparing data processing across Adobe Analytics (AA) and CJA reporting features

-The data processing steps which are performed for Adobe Analytics and CJA and the timing of those steps varies from Analytics feature to Analytics feature.
 The table below defines terminology for the different types of processing logic that are applied to Adobe Analytics and CJA:

 | Term                   | Definition                                                                                                      | Notes                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|